hlandau/ncdocs/domain-names.md

         Therefore this field must be converted to the correct form by decoding it and reencoding it using base64.

-        Any additional values in the array beyond the first six MUST be ignored.
+        Any additional values in the array beyond the first four MUST be ignored.

-    The "tls" item MUST be processed by taking the TLSA records expressed by it and, for each of them, prepending to the DNS record's name the string which is the output of SPDF(first value in array, second value in array).
-    See the SPDF section for a definition of this function.

   - "txt": Used to identify zero or more text data records.
 This item shall map to zero or more DNS resource records of type "TXT", and is semantically